thatmlopsguy/thatmlopsguy/README.md

 Today I design highly automated, secure, and scalable cloud and container platforms that let development teams concentrate fully on their core product.

+You can find more information about me on my personal site at [thatmlopsguy.github.io](https://thatmlopsguy.github.io).

 ## ☎️ Contact Methods

 Feel free to [contact me](https://thatmlopsguy.github.io/contact/), and I will always get back to you.
 If we agree that I could help you, we can schedule a chat.

-## ✍ Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [thatmlopsguy.github.io](https://thatmlopsguy.github.io).

 ## 🏅 Certificates and Badges